-GCC stands for GNU Compiler Collection is a compiler system developed by GNU Project that support various programming languages.
-Java is a general purpose class based, object-oriented Programming language.
+GCC stands for GNU Compiler Collection is a compiler system developed by GNU Project that supports various programming languages.
+Java is a general-purpose class-based, object-oriented Programming language.
 Install GCC and Jaca with the following command.

 7. Install Rootkit Hunter

-Rootkit Hunter is an application that scan rootkits and other potentially harmful exploits in Linux systems.
+Rootkit Hunter is an application that scans rootkits and other potentially harmful exploits in Linux systems.
 Install Rootkit Hunter with the following command.

 yum install rkhunter